From BFV to BV and spacetime covariance: The FHGD formalism with -covariance

 Given a $G$- or $\mathfrak{g}$-action on $\V$, we can consider the appropriate action Lie algebroid $E := \V \times \g$ and, after shifting the degrees of its fibers $\g$, introduce a BRST like operator or odd vector field $\rd_Q$ \`a la Vaintrob \cite{Vaintrob} on $E[1] = \V \times \g[1]$, which satisfies $\rd_Q^2 = \tfrac{1}{2}[\rd_Q,\rd_Q] = 0$ (the square bracket denotes the graded commutator). $\rd_Q$ carries a degree independent of the previous ones, which we denote by $\gdeg$: $\gdeg (\rd_Q) = 1$.

-Now it is decisive that, by construction, the classical action $S_0$ is $\mathfrak{g}$-invariant, \beq \rd_Q S_0 = 0. \eeq This implies that $\rd_Q$ and $\rd_0$ are graded commutative, $[\rd_Q,\rd_0]=0$, and thus \eqref{complex} extends into a bicomplex as follows:\footnote{Strictly speaking, this applies only if also the BV symplectic form is $G$-invariant and if $\rd_Q$ does not change the polynomial degree $\mom$ of the antifields---but these are very natural assumptions, which we will make in any case.}
+Now it is decisive that, by construction, the classical action $S_0$ is $\mathfrak{g}$-invariant, \beq \rd_Q S_0 = 0. \eeq Let us assume furthermore that the BV symplectic form is $G$-invariant and that $\rd_Q$ does not change the polynomial degree $\mom$ of the antifields.
+This implies that $\rd_Q$ and $\rd_0$ are graded commutative, $[\rd_Q,\rd_0]=0$: Indeed, by the above assumption, $\rd_Q$ goes through the BV-bracket in the definition \eqref{d0S0} of $\rd_0$ and the commutativity then follows directly from \eqref{dQS0}.
+Thus we find that the \eqref{complex} extends naturally into a bicomplex as follows:

 \if0

 \fi

 It is advisable, moreover, to include the ghosts of the $\g$-action and their then-to-be-introduced antifields in the BV formulation of the gauge theory.
 Extending the BV symplectic form appropriately, and denoting the corresponding brackets still in the same way, we thus assume that also the differential $\rd_Q$ has a Hamiltonian charge, \beq \rd_Q = (Q, \cdot ) \, , \eeq which now also permits to rewrite \eqref{dQS0} as \beq (Q,S_0)=0 . \eeq Such a situation arises, for example, when regarding the BV phase space as a shifted cotangent bundle over the action Lie algebroid $\V \times \g[1]$ (see \cite{Ikeda-Strobl,Kotov-Strobl1} for similar constructions).